symbol/symbol-docs/source/guides/network/running-a-symbol-node.rst

 .. topic:: Encrypted private keys

-   By default (see the `security mode section <https://github.com/nemtech/symbol-bootstrap/blob/main/docs/presetGuides.md#user-content-private-key-security-mode>`__ for more details), Symbol Bootstrap encrypts all private keys in ``addresses.yml`` so they are not visible.
+   By default Symbol Bootstrap encrypts all private keys in ``addresses.yml`` so they are not visible (see the `security mode section <https://github.com/nemtech/symbol-bootstrap/blob/main/docs/presetGuides.md#user-content-private-key-security-mode>`__ for more details).

    To access the private keys (to **withdraw** funds from the main account, for example) you will need to use the ``symbol-bootstrap decrypt`` command:

    .. code-block:: bash